NiHaLOO7/jgsu-spring-petclinic/readme.md

 3) Inside IntelliJ IDEA
     In the main menu, choose `File -> Open` and select the Petclinic [pom.xml](pom.xml).
 Click on the `Open` button.

-    CSS files are generated from the Maven build.
+    Css files are generated from the Maven build.
 You can either build them on the command line `./mvnw generate-resources` or right click on the `spring-petclinic` project then `Maven -> Generates sources and Update Folders`.

     A run configuration named `PetClinicApplication` should have been created for you if you're using a recent Ultimate version.
 Otherwise, run the application by right clicking on the `PetClinicApplication` main class and choosing `Run 'PetClinicApplication'`.